Marijuana Addiction Treatment Center

 Symptoms of Marijuana Withdrawal

 There’s a persistent myth that marijuana isn’t addictive and that you can’t become physically dependent on it.
 This is simply not true.
 Many studies indicate that heavy marijuana users can become physically dependent on the drug and experience withdrawal symptoms when they stop using it.
-When participants in the study stopped using pot, they reported increased anxiety, irritability, physical tension, depression, and loss of appetite.
+Many participants have reported increased anxiety, irritability, physical tension, depression, and loss of appetite when stopping marijuana.
+Anyone experiencing these symptoms should consider drug rehab at BriteLife.

 Signs of Marijuana Addiction